Barclays faces $590 million hit, scrutiny over sales slip-up | Business

 Barclays faces $590 million hit, scrutiny over sales slip-up

-Shares in Barclays fell by as much as 4.5% after it said it had oversold billions of pounds worth of the securities over a period of about a year, overshooting a $20.8 billion limit agreed with United States regulators by $15.2 billion.
+Shares in Barclays closed down 4% after the bank said it had oversold billions of pounds worth of the securities over a period of about a year, overshooting a $20.8 billion limit agreed with United States regulators by $15.2 billion.
 The major regulatory blunder is an early embarrassment for C.S.
 Venkatakrishnan, the newly-appointed chief executive of Barclays, whose previous roles included heading up the bank's global markets and risk operations.

+Analysts at Shore Capital said in a note that Barclays appeared to be "tripping over its shoelaces".
+The wider investment bank had previously proved a stellar performer for Barclays over recent years, helping it to post a record annual profit for 2021.

+While the current share buyback has only been delayed, the error could reduce future capital distributions to shareholders by the bank, the Shore Capital analysts said.
+In a further blow after the London market close, a Goldman Sachs note seen by Reuters showed that the U.S. investment bank had been instructed by one of Barclays' top investors to sell a significant chunk of stock in the bank.

 The products involved include two exchange-traded notes (ETNs) linked to crude oil and market volatility , a source familiar with the matter said.
 Barclays suspended sales and issuance of both this month.
 Before sales were suspended, the so-called VXX product had surged in popularity as investors placed bets on volatility as the Ukraine crisis roiled global markets, with the number of shares changing hands daily doubling to 71 million in a month.